rymdhund/binaric/readme.md

 ## Types

 The basic numeric types are `i8` up to `i64`.
-You can specify the base of the number using `.dec` or `.hex`.

 ```
-i8.dec   128     # one byte represented as a decimal number
+i8   128     # one byte given by a decimal number
-i32.dec  1024    # four bytes represented as a decimal number, output in big endian
+i32  1024    # four byte given by decimal number
-i32.dec  -1      # four bytes represented as a decimal number, output in big endian
+i32  -1      # four bytes given by a negative decimal number
-i8.hex   ff      # one byte represented as a hex number
+i8   0xff    # one byte given by a hex number
 ```

 Endianess is specified by `.le` or `.be`.
 Big endian is the default.

 ```
-i32.dec 1     # 00 00 00 01
+i32 1     # 00 00 00 01
-i32.be.dec 1  # 00 00 00 01
+i32.be 1  # 00 00 00 01
-i32.le.dec 1  # 01 00 00 00
+i32.le 1  # 01 00 00 00
 ```

 Strings can be encoded as `utf8` (which includes ascii), or `utf16`.
 Source files are always treated as utf8.